angusmillar/Deprecated-Pyro/README.md

 **Pyro.DbManager (Project)**

-This is a console application that manages the Pyro server database initialization and migrations/upgrades.
+This is a console application that manages the Pyro server database initialisation and migrations/upgrades.
 You must run this before running either the `Pyro.ConsoleServer` or the `Pyro.WebApi` and it should be run after any code updates to apply any database changes that may be required.
 It is safe to run at any time and multiple times as it tracks what it has done within the database table `__SchemaVersions`.

 When run, it will first list the SQL scripts that it has detected as required to be run.
 It will then ask whether you would like these SQL scripts written to a folder for your own inspection or review.
 It will warn you to back up your database and then finally will ask: "Do you wish to perform the upgrade against the database?"